deckar01/svglob/README.md

 being defined as a single shape.
 If they are separate paths the software will try to rearrange them when plotting.

-Also, the Shaper Utilities add-in for Fusion 360 injects a bunch of metadata into the SVG file that this tool removes.
 This also resets the line thickness which Shaper makes so thick that the Cricut preview is unreadable.

 ## Problems?